pablop16n/web-docs-scorer/README.md

 # Web Docs Scorer

 Web Docs Scorer (WDS) is an application that analyzes monolingual documents whose text has been extracted from crawled websites and gives them a score that works as a measure of how good or bad documents are (see below).
-The score is on a 0 (really bad document) to 10 (very good document) scale, and it is obtained by taking into account textual indicators and metadata.
+The score is on a 0 (really bad document) to 1 (very good document) scale, and it is obtained by taking into account textual indicators and metadata.

-Good documents (scores 5-10) are those mainly made of linguistic data, containing large portions of running text distributed across long and well constructed paragraphs.
-Conversely, bad documents (scores 0-4) are mainly made of non-linguistic characters (like code or emojis) or contain an excess of numbers, puctuation symbols, URLs or repetitions.
+Good documents (scores 0.5-1) are those mainly made of linguistic data, containing large portions of running text distributed across long and well constructed paragraphs.
+Conversely, bad documents (scores 0-0.4) are mainly made of non-linguistic characters (like code or emojis) or contain an excess of numbers, puctuation symbols, URLs or repetitions.
 Semantic or thematic aspects of the documents are not taken into consideration; only the structural or surface features of the text are used to make the score and subscores.

-WDS requires the input documents to be formatted in JSONL, containing the same fields as the documents in the HPLT 1.2 version (see an example of the format [here](https://hplt-project.org/datasets/v1.2)).
 The current implementation assumes that each document contains information about language identification (at document and segment level), and the text itself with segment boundaries (i.e. `/n`) which (roughly) correspond to paragraphs.

 # Table of contents